 GCU quickly seized control in the 10th inning.
 Freshman left fielder

 Troy Sanders moved both runners into scoring position with a sacrifice bunt.
-After a pinch-hitting
+After pinch-hitter

-Marcus Galvan was hit by a pitch to load the bases, Cameron was also hit by a pitch to force in the go-ahead run.
+Marcus Galvan was hit by a pitch to load the bases, Cameron was also hit by a pitch to score the go-ahead run.

-Sanko then drew a bases-loaded walk, Perez followed with another walk to score a run and a wild pitch scored another.
-Scaldeferri capped the rally with a sacrifice fly as GCU scored five runs on two hits while capitalizing on walks and hit batters to break the game open.
+Sanko and Perez followed with bases-loaded walks, and a wild pitch scored another run.
+Scaldeferri capped the rally with a sacrifice fly, giving GCU five runs on two hits while capitalizing on walks and hit batters to break the game open.

-Cunnings closed the door in the bottom half, working around a leadoff walk before inducing a double play and game-ending pop-up to secure the victory.
+Cunnings closed the door in the bottom half, working around a leadoff walk by inducing a double play and game-ending pop-up that secured the victory.
 The right-hander allowed just two hits across four scoreless innings while striking out five in relief.

 "Eight of our first nine games were against regional opponents, so we had to fight every single pitch," Wallis said.
 "To get a win against a really good team on the road, it was a good way to end the road trip."